 Blocked Rotor Test On Induction Motor

-This test is also called as Locked Rotor test or short circuit test.In the previous articles we had discussions on construction of induction motor,working of induction motor.We know induction motor is functionally similar to transformer.Like short circuit test on transformer blocked rotor test on induction motor is conducted.
+This test is also called as Locked Rotor test or short circuit test.In the previous articles we had discussions on construction of induction motor,working of induction motor.We know induction motor is functionally similar to transformer.Like short circuit test on transformer blocked rotor test on induction motor is conducted.Quick Point: Blocked rotor test on induction motor is to find out stator copper loss, rotor copper loss without friction and windage losses.

-In this test, the rotor is blocked by a belt-pulley mechanism,so it is not allowed to rotate.So rotor speed will be zero (N= 0).So slip (s) =1 and RL' = R2' (1-s)/s is zero.If the induction motor whichever is using for this test is slip ring induction motor then the winding are short circuited at the slip rings.
+In this test, the rotor is blocked by a belt-pulley mechanism,so it is not allowed to rotate.So rotor speed will be zero (Nr = 0).So slip (s) =1 and RL' = R2' (1-s)/s is zero.If the induction motor whichever is using for this test is slip ring induction motor then the winding are short circuited at the slip rings.

 Procedure of Blocked Rotor Test of Induction Motor